vitrv/web-charts/README.md

 	-add support for time values

-	-support for uploaded data

-	-more robust data handling
+	-more robust data handling/uploading

 	-add support for multiple datasets

-	-add other kinds of charts

 	-add option to scale axes

 	-add option to scale chart

-	-make stuff look nicer (with jquery?)

-	-learn react and angular
+	-create nice graphical UI

+	-change components to use React